soaib-bot/fm-playground/docs/development/adding-tools.md

 **1. `additionalInputAreaUiMap`**

-- **Purpose**: Maps tool IDs to custom input components that appear above the code editor
+- **Purpose**: Maps tool IDs to custom input components that appear below the code editor
 - **Usage**: For tools requiring specific configuration options, parameter inputs, or command-line flags
 - **Example**: Alloy's command selection, Spectra's CLI options
 - **When to use**: When your tool needs user-configurable parameters before execution